astro-reactive/astro-reactive/apps/docs/src/pages/en/api/form/form-component.md

 ### Setting up the Submit button

 The `Form` component takes an optional `submitControl` property.
-This property is of type `Submit` which is a especial type for the submit button.
+This property is of type `Submit` which is a special type for the submit button.

 This implementation is to distinguish the submit button from other buttons and limit the form to only have one of it.